 I loosely followed a recipe I found on the Food Network website.
 I made it dairy free by using coconut milk in the marinade, soy free by using coconut aminos instead of soy sauce and of course I left out the sugar which isn't necessary to be tasty.
 The result was more delicious than I was expecting.
 I knew they would be good, but they turned out amazing!

 Chicken Satay is usually served with a savory peanut dipping sauce.
-Since peanuts aren’t paleo I used Sunbutter and it worked so well.
+Since peanuts aren't paleo I used Sunbutter and it worked so well.
 I think Sunbutter has the closest taste and texture as peanut butter.
-If you have never tried it, it is sunflower seeds roasted and made into butter.
+You could also use cashew butter or almond butter if you want.
+Of course you can use peanut butter if that works for your diet.
 The sauce is smooth, flavorful and pairs perfectly with with chicken.
-This is also great if you can’t do nuts due to an allergy.
-(Make sure to get the No Sugar Added to keep it Whole30!)

-You definitely need to add these to your grilling list this summer!
+You definitely need to add these paleo chicken satay with SunButter sauce to your grilling list this summer!
 Everyone will love them because they are flavorful, juicy, and the sauce adds even more deliciousness.

 - If using wooden skewers, soak in water for at least 2 hours before grilling.